richardlett/kmer_counter_python_rs/README.md

 CARGO_HOME=$SCRATCH/cargo maturin develop --release -- -C target-cpu=native
 ```

+Note: `maturin build --release` will build a python '.whl' package for distribution, which can be installed with `pip`.
+It will be placed in a subdirectory of `repo/target/` (but I forgot where).

 ## Dev Usage
 ### K-mer Counting from Fasta
 The numpy arrays returned are not shaped correctly by default.
 Although I hope to have a cleaner API later, for now, you can resize them as follows: